 Our mission: Prevent shootings in public buildings worldwide

-Massacres at Newtown, Virginia Tech, Columbine, and so many others at schools, malls, theatres, churches, and businesses could be avoided in the future.
-An armed guard won't stop a determined attacker with semi-automatic weapons.
-Technology is the answer - a portal that will prevent a gunman from ever entering a building.
+Massacres at Sandy Hook, Virginia Tech, Columbine, and so many others at malls, theatres, churches, stadiums, schools, and businesses could be avoided in the future.
+An armed guard won't stop a determined attacker with automatic weapons.
+Technology is the answer - a Barbecan portal that will prevent a gunman from ever entering a building.
 The need is clear.
 Sadly, research from Pete Blair, an expert on criminal justice at Texas State University shows that Active Shooter Events (ASEs) are rising rapidly in recent years.
 Attacks in 2010 at military bases in Afghanistan and Texas point to a need for better entrance portal solutions at bases as well as embassies and consulates - portals that will not just detect, but will absolutely stop an attacker.
 The attack at Moscow's Domodedovo Airport on January 24, 2011 that killed 35 and injured 180, showed that people passing through airport main entrance doors need to be screened.
 This requires a high-traffic solution like the Barbecan Portal.
 Conventional checkpoints are too slow and won't stop a determined and well armed suicidal attacker.

 Not only are the number of ASEs rising in recent years, the number of victims is also on the rise.
 In November 2008, terrorists attacked hotels, hospitals, railway stations, and other targets in Mumbai killing 173 persons and wounding 308.
 Barbecan Portals would have prevented this.
 On June 10, 2009, a lone gunman with an antique rifle walked straight through the security check at the Holocaust Museum in DC and started firing.
 A guard died.
 Had the gunman brought an automatic weapon and killed the other guards, hundreds might have died.
 The museum had over 2,000 visitors at the time.
 The problem only gets worse.
 A suicide bomber or gunman can enter virtually any structure and commit a massacre.
 Security checkpoints detect, but won't stop a determined attacker.
 They will shoot their way past the guards.
 Barbecan Portals will STOP a gunman - or a suicide bomber - without interrupting or slowing traffic flow.
 Barbecan Portals are safe and track the pace of each pedestrian walking through.